 Knowing that you don’t know is the dawning of wisdom.

-So, on this Diwali, my only wish for you as you march on your way towards wealth and prosperity is that this wisdom – of knowing that you don’t know – dawns on you sooner than later.
+On this Diwali, my only wish for you as you march on your way towards wealth and prosperity is that this wisdom – of knowing that you don’t know – dawns on you sooner than later.
 That is what will propel you to start knowing stuff, start reading stuff, and start learning.

 In the face of the unknown, a little humility is your best protection.

-In short, be humble.
 Only then can you dispel the darkness of your ignorance, which is what this festival of lights truly signifies.